My first story I've posted :) Hopefully it's not too bad, though :\

 Also, I'm not trying to come off as a jerk, but this story isn't an advertising board.
 My message board isn't far off to load.
 I'll read your story, just be considerate.

-Once I began to believe I was off the hook as I walked away, I heard someone clear they’re throat.
-It wasn't the type that came from congestion though, it was a noise made to grab someone’s attention.
-I glanced over my shoulder and saw him staring at me.
+Once I began to believe I was off the hook as I walked away, I heard Jesse clear his throat.
+It was loud, and very clear to me that it wasn't because of congestion.
+I slowly turned over my shoulder, having imaginary fantasies to see him writhing on the floor choking, but was midly disappointed when I only saw him staring at me.

 He walked up to me, extending a hand for my things.
-I tightened my lips and shook my head, hopefully for the last time.
+I stared at him blankly and then shook my head a moment later.
 When I heard my own voice, I was a bit surprised that it wasn’t as cold as I imagined.
 “I can handle this just fine, but thanks for the offer.”